pydata/patsy/doc/formulas.rst

   Exercise: Prove it.

-Corollary 1: Charlton's strategy of dividing terms into groups based on the numerical factors they contain and coding them separately will never cause it to either ignore or introduce any structural redundancies.
+Corollary 1: Patsy's strategy of dividing terms into groups based on the numerical factors they contain and coding them separately will never cause it to either ignore or introduce any structural redundancies.

-Corollary 2: Charlton's handling of categorical interactions by considering each possible subset will never ignore or introduce any structural redundancy.
+Corollary 2: Patsy's handling of categorical interactions by considering each possible subset will never ignore or introduce any structural redundancy.

-Conclusion: Charlton satisfies the invariant described above, of always producing (structurally) full-rank design matrices whose column span includes the vector space represented by every included term.
+Conclusion: Patsy satisfies the invariant described above, of always producing (structurally) full-rank design matrices whose column span includes the vector space represented by every included term.